-The Chairman, Board of Studies in Botany (PG) acknowledges the contributions of the members, Board of Studies in Botany, in structuring the Graduate and Postgraduate Curricula by taking into account the pandemic effects of COVID-19 .
+The Chairman, Board of Studies in Botany (PG) acknowledges the contributions of the members, Board of Studies in Botany, in structuring the Postgraduate Curricula.
 The abundant support and recommendations from the members for designing different courses have shaped this curriculum to this present nature.